idrirap/ComfyUI-Lora-Auto-Trigger-Words/README.md

 - LoraLoaderAdvanced
 - LoraLoaderStackedAdvanced
 - `View info...`

-They get their vanilla equivalents.
+They get their vanilla equivalents with less features

 Overall, Custom-Scripts is recommended to be able to know the content of the tag lists with the node `showText`